microsoft/quick-authentication/docs/quick-authentication-android-reference.md

 ```

 ## MSQASignInClient method: getCurrentAccount
-This method returns the account the user is currently sign-in with, if any.
+This method returns the account the user is currently signed-in with, if any.

 ```java
 void getCurrentAccount (